Radeon 200 series: Multi-monitor support

-The AMD Eyefinity-branded on-die display controllers were introduced in September 2009 in the Radeon HD 5000 Series and have been present in all products since.
+The AMD Eyefinity-branded on-die display controllers were introduced in September 2009 in the Radeon HD 5000 series and have been present in all products since.

 AMD TrueAudio

-AMD TrueAudio was introduced with the AMD Radeon Rx 200 Series, but can only be found on the dies of GCN 2/3 products.
+AMD TrueAudio was introduced with the AMD Radeon RX 200 series, but can only be found on the dies of GCN 2/3 products.

 Video acceleration

 AMD's SIP core for video acceleration, Unified Video Decoder and Video Coding Engine, are found on all GPUs and supported by AMD Catalyst and by the free and open-source graphics device driver.

 Use in cryptocurrency mining

 During 2014 the Radeon R9 200 series GPUs offered a very competitive price for usage in cryptocurrency mining.
 This led to limited supply and huge price increases of up to 164% over the MSRP in Q4 of 2013 and Q1 of 2014.
-Since Q2 of 2018 availability of AMD GPUs as well as pricing has, in most cases, returned to normal.
+Since Q2 of 2018 availability of AMD GPUs as well as pricing has, in most cases, normalized.